 // Becoming an architect

 “At first when we started making our own business, I was pretty nervous.
-Mandy [Director of Academic Excellence] told us that we were going to present our business idea to other companies, and I thought, “Whoa, I can’t do this.”
+When we heard that we were going to present our business idea to other companies, I thought, “Whoa, I can’t do this.”
 I had no ideas in my mind.

 Tajudin and his teammates showing off their business idea: a smart streetlight that uses drone technology to ensure pedestrians’ safety.